Paola Martire

 Our goal is to model the early times of these event, deriving observables for future comparison with observations.

 As first project, we run and analyzed a 3D end-to-end simulation of an IMBH TDE with the radiation-hydrodynamics code RICH.
 We focused on deriving observables and assess the robustness of our results through convergence tests.
 We found that the stellar debris fails to circularize efficiently, while a low-density, radiation-driven wind forms near pericenter and expands quasi-spherically.
 The emitted radiation is advected by this outflow and released at the photosphere, which expands to radii of 1013 cm and reaches temperatures of few times 104K at the peak of the light curve.
+The resulting luminosity briefly exceeds the Eddington limit before settling near that value.

-Paper in preparation
+Paper in press

 Stream width